World-News/World-News.github.io/_posts/2016-07-04-Week 8 Work Show.md

 Sina (new)
 People Daily (new)

 But we also faced some issues in collecting news from some data resources which we decided to adopt at the very beginning of this project.
-I will discuss it in 'Next Steps and New Issues Raise'.
+I will discuss it in *Next Steps and New Issues Raise*.
 <img src="/assets/RSS.png" width="700px" />
 ** Translation**